Free Nights and Weekends Energy Plan, Is it a Good Deal?

 - Cancellation fees & penalties if you decide to exit your contract early

-The Other Hours Come with a Much Higher Rate
+Other Hours will Come with a Much Higher Rate

 The reason why we bring up the price for electricity during the non-free times of the day is what most providers don’t tell you.
 Very often, free nights and weekend plans have a much higher rate per kWh of electricity during the non-free times than the rate of a typical fixed-rate plan.